 I like to leave the peelings on the zucchini for a number of reasons.
 Since zucchini is quite watery when grated, having the peeling makes it much easier to hang onto during the grating process.
 It also adds lots of healthy insoluble fiber.

-In a large bowl, whisk together all of the dry ingredients–whole wheat flour, baking soda, baking powder, salt, cocoa powder, and less-refined dry sugar (if using).
-Other options for sweetening are date paste or maple syrup.
+STEP #3: In a large bowl, whisk together all of the dry ingredients–whole wheat flour, baking soda, baking powder, salt, cocoa powder, and brown sugar.
+Other options for sweetening are dry sugar or maple syrup.

 If you plan to make these with date paste or maple syrup, save those for the wet ingredients in the next step.

-In a medium-sized bowl, combine all of the wet ingredients–applesauce, plant milk, vanilla, vinegar, and date paste or maple syrup (if subbing out for the dry sweetener).
+STEP #4: In a medium-sized bowl, combine all of the wet ingredients–applesauce, plant milk, vanilla, vinegar, and date paste or maple syrup (if subbing out for the dry sweetener).
+We have a great homemade sugar-free applesauce recipe if you would like to make your own.

 There are a couple of different options for pans.
-I sometimes use a metal muffin tin pan lined with paper muffin cups.
-Other times, I like to use my non-stick silicone muffin pan that allows me to bake without a drop of oil or cooking spray.
+I sometimes use a metal muffin tin pan lined with paper muffin cups, but I have found that the paper sticks to the muffins.
+Most of the time, I like to use my non-stick silicone muffin pan which allows me to bake without a drop of oil or cooking spray.
 Simply plop the muffin batter into the cups, place it on a baking sheet for support, and they’re ready to bake.

-Place muffin pan in the oven to bake at 350°F for approximately 25 minutes.
+STEP #7: Place muffin pan in the oven to bake at 350°F for approximately 25 minutes.
 Test for doneness by pushing a toothpick into the center of one of the muffins.
 When it comes out clean, the muffins are ready.
+Allow them to cool and serve.

-- Leftover muffins can be stored in an airtight container in the refrigerator for up to a week.
-These muffins also freeze well.
+Leftover muffins can be stored in an airtight container in the refrigerator for up to a week.
+They also freeze well.

 If you try this recipe, please let us know how you like it by rating it and leaving a comment.
 We love to hear from you!